kishanmodi/Torrent-Scrapper-React/README.md

 # Torrent Scrapper

-A responsive web app created using React and BootStrap5 that provides you list of torrents and their magnet link fetched from 1337x.
+A responsive web application created using React and Bootstrap5 that provides you the list of torrents and their magnet link fetched from 1337x.

 ## Demo